Analysis of the Hopfield Model Incorporating the Effects of Unlearning: Performance analysis

-Next, we fix $\alpha = 0.2$ and vary the unlearning parameters $\epsilon$ and $\gamma$.
+Next, we fix $\alpha=0.2$ and vary the unlearning parameters $\epsilon$ and $\gamma$.
 Figures~\ref{fig:m-vs-eps-alpha0.2-gamma0.4} and \ref{fig:m-vs-gamma-alpha0.2-eps0.5} show the dependence of the overlap $m$ on $\epsilon$ and $\gamma$, respectively.
-Theoretical predictions and numerical simulations are in good agreement within the retrieval phase.
-Moreover, $m$ exhibits a first-order phase transition as a function of the unlearning parameters, indicating that the effectiveness of unlearning is highly sensitive to the choice of $\epsilon$ and $\gamma$.
+The dotted lines show the locally continued RS solutions obtained from the saddle-point equations; their nonzero-$m$ parts may correspond to retrieval branches associated with the initialization $\bm S^0=\bm\xi^1$.
+In the high-overlap retrieval region, the numerical simulations initialized from the retrieved pattern follow the RS solution reasonably well, supporting the interpretation that the simulations probe the dynamical stability of the retrieval state rather than the thermodynamic equilibrium magnetization.
+These results indicate that the retrieval performance is highly sensitive to the choice of $\epsilon$ and $\gamma$.

+The convergence behavior also depends on the overlap.
+In regions where $m$ remains close to $1$, most runs reach fixed points or period-two cycles within 100 updates, and the numerical results agree well with the RS retrieval branch.
+In regions where $m$ deviates substantially from $1$, the dynamics often does not reach either a fixed point or a period-two cycle within the same time window.
+This does not affect the main interpretation, because the present simulations are intended to test whether the retrieved pattern remains dynamically stable from $\bm S^0=\bm\xi^1$, rather than to characterize the long-time dynamical state after retrieval has failed.

+The disappearance of the continued retrieval branch indicates a spinodal-like loss of the retrieval state, but it is not necessarily a thermodynamic transition or a first-order transition.
+A thermodynamic transition would be determined by comparing the free energies of competing RS solutions.
+In the present analysis, however, we focus only on the retrieval performance measured by the overlap $m$, and do not further address the thermodynamic properties of the competing branches.